-Jim's commercial litigation practice focuses on energy-related matters which include a broad range of disputes arising out of the transportation, distribution, and sale of natural gas.
+Jim's commercial litigation practice focuses on energy-related matters, multi-party class action matters, which include a broad range of disputes in state and federal courts arising out of the transportation, distribution, and sale of natural gas.
 He also represents financial institutions in matters involving the defense of "lender liability" claims or other allegations of lender misconduct, check warranty claims, actions to recover unpaid obligations from principals and guarantors, and commercial foreclosure actions.

 As to his representation of colleges and universities, Jim handles the full array of legal issues that confront institutions, including policy creation and enforcement, labor and employment claims, shared governance, intellectual property rights, internal investigations, student life, athletics, and fundraising.
 Over the years, he has addressed labor contracts, managed faculty work stoppages, negotiated real estate transactions, and developed policies and procedures for several higher education institutions.
 Jim has also represented colleges and universities in state and federal court and before state and federal agencies.
 As a result of this experience, he has been asked to lecture before the members of the Commission on Independent Colleges and Universities (CICU) on topics such as Title IX, New York’s “Enough is Enough” law which is codified in Article 129-B of the New York State Education Law, and the proper techniques for conducting internal workplace investigations, among many others.